krymus42/loggingIn/README.md

 # loggingIn

 Simple login system in node.js .
- / route is registering
+ / route is for registering
- /login route is logging in
+ /login route is for logging in